apophizzz/BIG-SherLog/README.md

 ## How to prepare JBoss AS for _SherLog_?* ##
 In order to be able to use SherLog, your JBoss AS configuration has to be customized.
 Assuming you're running a Windows machine, open __standalone.conf.bat__ in your favorite test editor and append the following lines __right on top__ of the file:

-These lines prepare JBoss for being accessable via JMX:
+These lines prepare JBoss for being accessible via JMX:

 + _set "JAVA_OPTS=%JAVA_OPTS% -Dcom.sun.management.jmxremote.port=1090"_
 + _set "JAVA_OPTS=%JAVA_OPTS% -Dcom.sun.management.jmxremote.authenticate=false"_